 Here at MURAL, we practice what we preach.
-Our small teams are distributed across four time zones.
-We stay effective by using a core stack of collaboration tools in a consistent way.
+Our ever-growing team is distributed across the world.
+We stay effective by using a core stack of collaboration software in a consistent way.
 MURAL, of course, is one of those tools.
 It lets us visualize our collective thoughts, keeping everyone on the same page on a daily basis.

 For instance, each team has their own planning murals.
 These are used regularly — often daily — to show progress.
 Anyone in the company can see a team’s status at a glance.
 Using MURAL also opens up collaboration so everyone can contribute and comment.